 I recently spoke with the vice president of marketing at a New England technical firm who stated that his company has an effective process in place to identify and select appropriate business growth opportunities.
 I was excited to hear this, as I know this is rare.
-Now a recent McKinsey study confirms this.
-It found that few companies actually increase their revenues by pursuing growth outside their core business, and uncovered how to overcome this challenge, and uncovered 3 steps to overcome this challenge.
+Now a recent McKinsey study confirms the rarity.
+It found that few companies actually increase their revenues by pursuing growth outside their core business, and uncovered 3 steps to overcome this challenge.

 Companies that effectively scan, evaluate and integrate new non-core businesses are twice as likely to create significant value for their company, a McKinsey Global Study found.